Tote betting

-The Tote is a British gambling company which is the largest pool betting operator in the United Kingdom.
-Headquartered in Wigan, England, its main products are sports betting and online casino.
-Founded in 1928, the company was owned by the UK Government until July 2011 when it was sold to Betfred for £265m.
-It was later sold to UK Tote Group in October 2019 for £115m.
-The Tote has retail outlets on most of Great Britain's 60 racecourses, as well as an online division.
-Under the brand totesport, the Tote previously owned 514 high street betting shops.
-These were rebranded to Betfred as part of the sale in 2011.
+The Tote is a British gambling company founded in 1928.
+It operates the world’s largest online pool betting website.
+Its product offering also includes sports betting and online casino.
+Business operations are led from its headquarters in Wigan.

+The Tote was established and owned by the UK Government until July 2011 when it was sold to Betfred for £265m.
+It was sold to UK Tote Group - a consortium of over 150 individual investors involved in the sport as racehorse owners and breeders - in October 2019 for £115m.
+The Tote has retail outlets on 58 of the UK's 59 racecourses, as well as an online division.

+Under the ownership of the UK Tote Group, the Tote aims to develop a more competitive product to compete in the UK betting market.

 Terminology

 As other bookmakers can offer similar gambling services it is necessary to disambiguate the bets.
 A bookmaker win-only bet (on-the-nose) isn't the same as a Tote Win bet, as the bookmaker is offering fixed odds for that particular outcome, while the Tote is a dividend paid out from the betting pool.
 The betting pool is generated from individuals placing money on a Tote bet.

 A price quote for a horse on the Tote is the current dividend payout on the event of that outcome happening.
 This tends to be similar to normal bookmaker odds, and tracks the market in a similar way, but at any given time may be better or worse than a bookmaker's quoted odds.
 However, since all bets are pooled, all bets are essentially "starting price" (SP), that is, until the race has started (and all betting finished) one cannot calculate what the final payout will be; whereas bookmakers can offer either SP or a "board price", that is, a guaranteed payout at a given price for a winning bet.
 (The SP for horse races is the average price offered by bookmakers when the race starts, as inspected by employees of the Jockey Club).

 In 2020 the Tote launched Tote Guarantee ensuring Tote win bets will never pay out less than the SP.